Julia's equation and differential transcendence: Preliminaries

 Differentiating~\eqref{k} we also obtain

 hence

 and thus

-As mentioned in the introduction, Ritt~\cite{Ritt1926} determined all differentially algebraic Poincar\'e functions of rational functions, while it was shown in~\cite{Bergweiler1995} that Poincar\'e functions to transcendental entire functions are differentially transcendental.
+As mentioned in the introduction, Ritt~\cite{Ritt1926} determined all differentially algebraic Poincar\'e functions of rational functions.
+His result shows in particular that rational functions with differentially algebraic Poincar\'e functions have no parabolic fixed points, so there is no iterative logarithm associated to these functions.
+Moreover, it was shown in~\cite{Bergweiler1995} that Poincar\'e functions to transcendental entire functions are differentially transcendental.
+Combining this with Ritt's result we obtain the following. \begin{theorem} Let $f$ be a non-linear rational or entire function with a parabolic fixed point.
+Then the Poincar\'e functions associated to the repelling fixed points of $f$ are all differentially transcendental. \end{theorem} Together with the results of Boshernitzan and Rubel~\cite{Boshernitzan1986} quoted earlier this implies the following result already mentioned in the introduction:

-It turns out that the rational functions with differentially algebraic Poincar\'e functions have no parabolic fixed points, so there is no iterative logarithm associated to these functions.
-Thus in our setting all Poincar\'e functions are differentially transcendental.
-Together with the results of Boshernitzan and Rubel~\cite{Boshernitzan1986} quoted earlier this implies the following result already mentioned in the introduction: the iterative logarithm of a non-linear rational or entire function is differentially transcendental.
+\begin{cor} Let $f$ be a non-linear rational or entire function.
+Then the iterative logarithm of $f$ at each parabolic fixed point of $f$ is differentially transcendental. \end{cor} \begin{proof} Suppose $0$ is a parabolic fixed point of $f$; it is enough to show that then $\itlog(f)$ is differentially transcendental.
+Assume otherwise.
+Then by \cite[Theorem~6.4]{Boshernitzan1986} (see also \cite[Corollary~6.3]{Aschenbrenner2012}) there is a nonzero differential polynomial $P\in\C[z]\{Y\}$ such that $P(f^n)=0$ for all $n$.
+Let $\zeta\in\C$ be a repelling periodic point of $f$, with period $p$.
+Replacing $f$ by $f^p$ we may assume that $p=1$, so $f(\zeta)=\zeta$.
+Let $g(z):=f(z+\zeta)-\zeta$; then $0$ is a repelling fixed point of $g$, and with $Q:=P(Y+\zeta)$ we have $Q(g^n)=0$ for each $n$.
+Let $\psi$ be the Poincar\'e function of $g$ at~$0$.
+By \cite[Theorem~6.1]{Boshernitzan1986}, $\psi^{-1}$ is differentially algebraic, hence so is~$\psi$, contradicting Theorem~\ref{ritt}. \end{proof}